 Johns was forced to use a motion because he knew that due to our existing system of party politics he could never get support to pass a Private Member’s Bill that could affect real change for Vancouver Island and our oceans.

 Johns’ motion, which he borrowed from the University of Victoria Environmental Law Centre, has no action or funding attached to it.
-It’s an example of a politician talking, patting himself on the back but not getting anything done!
-We deserve better.
+It’s an example of a politician hoping voters do not understand how things work in Ottawa, talking, patting themselves on the back but not actually getting anything done.

+We deserve effective representation and real results from our MP.
 Based on the last 40 years of federal election results in the Mid-Island, the Conservative Party is the only party that can elect an MP in Courtenay-Alberni and form a government in Ottawa.

 Plastic Pollution - Nels Bight Beach, Cape Scott Provincial Park, Vancouver Island - August 2018